 runDosCommand: Warning: failed to ShellExecuteEx cmd.exe /c fltmc.exe load eerfsfd

-The following is an example in the installation log that indicates the computer successfully loaded the Removable Media Encryption filter driver and that the system should boot up just fine:
+The following is an example in the installation log that indicates the computer successfully loaded the Removable Media Encryption filter driver and that the system should therefore boot successfully:

 runDosCommand: 'cmd.exe /c fltmc.exe load eerfsfd' return: 0